 This article will discuss and compare some of the most common leadership styles you can consider.
-Evaluate the needs of your team members as you decide which leadership style to develop moving forward.
+Evaluate the needs of your team members as you decide which leadership styles to develop moving forward.
 Read on to find out more.

-Check out this article too.
 Defining Good Leadership in an Uncertain Future of Work

 The Importance of Your Leadership Style and Brand